 Bleach and water will kill any remaining mould spores.
 Spray a 1-part bleach to 4-parts water solution liberally over the sealant and let it dry.
 Using a sponge and cool water, re-rinse the area.
 Using a clean microfibre cloth or towel, pat dry.

-White vinegar is a mildly acidic cleaning, deodorizing, and disinfecting agent.
-On porous and non-porous surfaces, it can also kill 82 percent of mold species, including black mold.
-Spray the moldy surface with vinegar and let it sit for an hour.
+White vinegar is a mildly acidic cleaning, deodorising, and disinfecting agent.
+On porous and non-porous surfaces, it can also kill 82% of mould species, including black mould.
+Spray the mouldy surface with vinegar and let it sit for an hour.
 Finally, clean the area with water and allow it to air dry.